 Talk is cheap.
 Taking action to produce cleaner operations and cleaner products takes money – and industry is spending it to invent substitute and less carbon-intensive fuels, by supporting technologies such as wind, solar, biofuels, geothermal and others, and by improving efficiency and pursuing technologies such as carbon capture and storage and advanced technology vehicles.

-Since 1990 industry has spent almost $90 billion on these types of emissions-reducing initiatives – almost as much as the rest of U.S.-based private industries combined.
+From 2000-2014, industry has spent almost $90 billion on these types of emissions-reducing initiatives – almost as much as the rest of U.S.-based private industries combined.
 Industry operations themselves also are getting cleaner, the result investments of more than $321 billion since 1990.